OWASP/ASVS/5.0/en/0x97-Appendix-V_Cryptography.md

 ### Approved Ciphers

-Implementations MUST choose from the ciphers in this list, in order of preference:
+The following ciphers are approved and listed in order of preference:

 | Symmetric Key Algorithms | Reference | L1 | L2 | L3 |
 |--|--|--|--|--|